simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Mon 20 May : QT fix
+Mon 20 May : CloudKeyframeEditWidget fix
+Mon 20 May : Fix for Simple DX11 and DX12 renderer examples
+Mon 20 May : VR fix for water, other small fixes
 Fri 17 May : Fix Vulkan shader build.
 Fri 17 May : OverrideWind now works to allow precise positioning of 3D cloud layers.
 Click and drag in Cloud Window editor.
 Global wind is now a cosmetic flow, doesn't affect cloud positions.
 Fri 17 May : New 16x11 monospaced font texture.
 D3D11 loads textures as texture instead of as SRV.